AlexIoannides/pyspark-example-project/README.md

-    The function checks the enclosing environment to see if it is being run from inside an interactive console session or from an environment which has a `DEBUG` environment varibale set (e.g. setting `DEBUG=1` as an environment variable as part of a debug configuration within an IDE such as Visual Studio Code or PyCharm in In this scenario, the function uses all available function arguments to start a PySpark driver from the local PySpark package as opposed to using the spark-submit and Spark cluster defaults.
+    The function checks the enclosing environment to see if it is being run from inside an interactive console session or from an environment which has a `DEBUG` environment variable set (e.g. setting `DEBUG=1` as an environment variable as part of a debug configuration within an IDE such as Visual Studio Code or PyCharm.
+    In this scenario, the function uses all available function arguments to start a PySpark driver from the local PySpark package as opposed to using the spark-submit and Spark cluster defaults.
 This will also